Importing and exporting your mail

 Using IMAP remote folders as an intermediary

 If you have problems migrating your mail you might consider signing up for a free IMAP account and use it as a intermediary to move your mail.
 Think of it as a file share that knows about mail folders.
-You could create a 7GB IMAP account for Gmail using these instructions,or a 2GB IMAP account with AIM using these instructions .
+You could create a 15GB IMAP account for Gmail using these instructions, a 5GB IMAP account with Outlook using these instructions or a 1TB IMAP account with Yahoo using these instructions .
 When you're done moving your mail you can delete the IMAP account in both email clients.

 IMAP supports remote folders (on the mail server) that you can access just like they're local folders.
 You can copy/move messages/folders to/from them, even drag and drop a entire folder hierarchy.
 This would let you preserve most of the message status information (what messages have been replied to etc.) and the folder hierarchy.
 It should cause the least problems since you're using a Internet standard that both email clients support, rather than trying to convert between two partially documented file formats etc.